Masks (Face Coverings)

 What is a mask?

 A mask is defined as a face covering that can filter respiratory droplets, and that securely covers the nose, mouth, and chin without gapping.
 A mask may be a non-medical mask or medical mask.
 A bandana, scarf or gaiter is not recommended.
-A mask with ear loops or ties are recommended to ensure a secure fit.
+A mask with ear loops or ties is recommended to ensure a secure fit.

-If you choose to wear a mask
+If you wear a mask

 The Public Health Agency of Canada recommends a 3-layer mask which includes a middle, filter layer.
 A 2-layer mask can still be used.
 If making or buying more masks, consider the 3-layer mask for improved protection.